Find the help you need. Tutorials and answers to questions

 Then log in in the main menu via the DPH login with your personal access data.
 If you don’t have an account yet, you can register for free to set up to 10 waypoints.

 For UNLIMITED waypoints and additional features, get one of our premium plans in our store!
-Currently we offer three plans in our store; the Private plan, as well as the Professional and the Business plan.
+Currently we offer three plans in our store; the Professional plan, as well as the Business and the Enterprise plan.
 You can find the link to the store here.
 (Also in the main menu of the app) When you are logged in, the dot to the left of “DPH Login” will light up in gold.

 Now you see the map view and can start planning your mission.
 (In the web app, the map view appears immediately after login).